kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. The hypoglossal nerve

 #### Answer: A. The internal jugular vein - *FALSE* = C. The external carotid artery - TRUE
-- The internal carotid artery supplies the anterior part of the brain, the eye and its appendages, and sends branches to the forehead and nose.
-Its size, in the adult, is equal to that of the external carotid, although, in the child, it is larger than this vessel.
-It is remarkable for the number of curvatures that it presents in different parts of its course.
-In considering the course and relations of this vessel it is usually divided into four portions: cervical, petrous, cavernous and cerebral.
-In the neck the internal carotid begins at the bifurcation of the common carotid, opposite the upper border of the thyroid cartilage, and runs perpendicularly upwards, in front of the transverse processes of the upper three cervical vertebrae, to the carotid canal in the petrous portion of the temporal bone.
-It is comparatively superficial at its start, where it is contained in the carotid triangle, and lies behind and lateral to the external carotid, overlapped by the sternocleidomastoid, and covered by the deep fascia, platysma and integument.
-It then passes beneath the parotid gland, being crossed by the hypoglossal nerve, the digastric and stylohyoid muscles, and the occipital and posterior auricular arteries.
-Higher up, it is separated from the external carotid by styloglossus and stylopharyngeus, the tip of the styloid process and the stylohyoid ligament, the glossopharyngeal nerve and the pharyngeal branch of the vagus.
-It is in relation, behind, with longus capitis, the superior cervical ganglion of the sympathetic trunk and the superior laryngeal nerve; laterally, it is in relation with the internal jugular vein and vagus nerve, the nerve lying on a plane posterior to the artery, and medially with the pharynx, superior laryngeal nerve and ascending pharyngeal artery.
-At the base of the skull the glossopharyngeal, vagus, accessory and hypoglossal nerves lie between the artery and the internal jugular vein.
+- Internal Carotid Artery (ICA) supplies
+	1. Anterior part of brain
+	2. eye and appendages
+	3. Sends branches to forehead and nose
+- Its size, in the adult, is equal to that of external carotid
+	- Although, in the child, it is larger than this vessel (ECA)
+- It is remarkable for the number of curvatures that it presents in different parts of its course
+- In considering course and relations it is usually divided into four portions
+	1. Cervical
+	2. Petrous
+	3. Cavernous
+	4. Cerebral

+##### ICA in Neck
+- In Neck ICA
+	- begins at bifurcation of common carotid,
+	- opposite upper border of thyroid cartilage
+	- and runs perpendicularly upwards in front of transverse processes of C1-3
+	- to carotid canal in petrous portion of temporal bone

+##### In Lower Neck
+- It is comparatively superficial at its start
+	- Contained in carotid triangle
+	- **lies behind and lateral to external carotid artery (ECA)**
+		- Overlapped by sternocleidomastoid (SCM)
+		- Covered by deep fascia, platysma and integument

+##### Base of Skull
+- Glossopharyngeal, vagus, accessory and hypoglossal nerves
+	- All lie between ICA and internal jugular vein (IJV)

-### Q1.102
+### Q1.102 - TODO
 The _pterygoid venous plexus_ drains the _infratemporal fossa_ via:

 	A. The external jugular vein